chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/boycott-effect/boycott-effect.rst

       set max krylov vectors                    = 200
     end

-For more information about the non-linear solver, please refer to the `Linear Solver Section <../../../parameters/cfd/linear_solver_control.html>`_
+For more information about the linear solver, please refer to the `Linear Solver Section <../../../parameters/cfd/linear_solver_control.html>`_

 ------------------------------